particle-iot/docs/src/content/datasheets/boron/boron-datasheet.md

 <sup>1</sup> Not all bands enabled in software by default

+#### Features - BRN402, BRN404 (Boron LTE)

+ * The BRN402 and BRN404 have been deprecated, replacement is the B404X.
+See the [Supply Secure FAQ](https://support.particle.io/hc/en-us/articles/4589957939611) for more information.
+ * u-blox SARA-R410M-02B or R410M-03 LTE modem
+ * LTE Cat M1 module
+ * Support for United States, Canada, and Mexico only
+ * 3GPP Release 13 LTE Cat M1
+ * Cat M1 bands: 2, 3, 4, 5, 8, 12, 13, 20, 28
+ * Embedded Particle EtherSIM (BRN404)
+ * Embedded Particle SIM (BRN402)

 #### Features - BRN314, BRN310 (Boron 2G/3G)

+ * The BRN314 and BRN310 have been deprecated.
+See the [Supply Secure FAQ](https://support.particle.io/hc/en-us/articles/4589957939611) for more information.
  * u-blox SARA U201 2G/3G modem
  * HSPA/GSM with global hardware and SIM support
  * Bands 800/850/900/1900/2100 MHz